HiYKY/ESDaP/paper.md

-routines for numerical integration, interpolation, optimization, linear algebra, and statistics; seaborn, a library for making statistical graphics in Python; tensorflow [@Abadi:2015], an open source machine learning framework; xgboost [@Chen:2016], a library which implements machine learning algorithms under the Gradient Boosting framework.
+routines for numerical integration, interpolation, optimization, linear algebra, and statistics; seaborn, a library for making statistical graphics in Python; tensorflow [@Abadi:2015], an open source machine learning framework and xgboost [@Chen:2016], a library which implements machine learning algorithms under the Gradient Boosting framework.

 `ESDaP` can be used to perform a systematic comparison of the performance of several algorithms for seizure detection and/or prediction, in the exact same